Anne Frank in Translation

 Please email us to inquire about availability of this traveling exhibit for your organization.

-Starting on April 21, 2021, a copy of the exhibit will be on view at the Athenaeum Gallery in Sturgis Library at Kennesaw State University.
-For a limited time, the exhibit will be paired with books and manuscripts from the collection of the Bentley Rare Book Museum as well as the original illustrations by KSU student Leonel Warren and Atlanta artist, Kathy Knapp.
+A copy of the exhibit was on view at the Athenaeum Gallery in Sturgis Library at Kennesaw State University from April 21, 2021, through May 26, 2022.
+The exhibit was paired with books and manuscripts from the collection of the Bentley Rare Book Museum as well as the original illustrations by KSU student Leonel Warren and Atlanta artist, Kathy Knapp.

 The MHHE also hosted a free lecture by Anne Frank legacy scholar Gillian Walnes Perry to celebrate the exhibit opening and to mark Dutch Liberation Day on May 5, 2021, at noon EST.